Knitting Multistability: Knit fabrics as perpendicularly pre-stressed bilayers

-We first knit a jersey fabric and cut 5 cm $\times$ 20 cm samples aligned with the warp and weft directions (Fig. \ref{fig:knit-bilayer}C).
+We start by knitting a jersey fabric and cutting 5 cm $\times$ 20 cm samples aligned with the warp and weft directions (Fig. \ref{fig:knit-bilayer}C).
+All samples cut from this uniform fabric curl along all four edges, adopting a saddle shape.
 The sample with its length parallel to the warp direction curls along the long edge with the orange side facing outward (Fig. \ref{fig:knit-bilayer}D), while the sample with length parallel to the weft direction curls along the long edge with the blue side facing out (Fig. \ref{fig:knit-bilayer}E).
-This curvature is caused by internal stresses in the fabric resulting from the manufacturing process.
-During the knitting process, tensile loads cause the the yarn to stretch by 105\% (Table \ref{si_fig:yarn strain}).
+The fact that the edges curl when cut demonstrates that internal stresses are present in the knit \cite{armon2011geometry}.
+The observed curling mirrors that of a bilayer elastic sheet with perpendicular internal stresses \cite{armon2011geometry,chen2012nonlinear,pezzulla2015morphing,pezzulla2016geometry}.
+These internal stresses in the fabric result from the manufacturing process.
+In the knitting machine, tensile loads cause the the yarn to stretch by 105\% (Table \ref{si_fig:yarn_strain}).
 When released from the needles, the yarn contracts but cannot return to its original state due to the interlocked loop structure, retaining the tensile deformation as internal stress.
-The resulting curvature suggests these internal stresses are similar to those in a perpendicularly stressed elastic bilayer, i.e., the sample forms a saddle shape.
-Examining the yarn paths further supports this; the yarns on the face of the fabric lie approximately parallel to the warp direction (Figs. \ref{fig:knit-bilayer}F), whereas on the reverse side the yarns lie approximately parallel to the weft direction (Fig.~\ref{fig:knit-bilayer}G).
+Examining the yarn paths further supports the analogy between the knits and a bilayer elastic sheet with perpendicular internal stresses; the yarns on the face of the fabric lie approximately parallel to the warp direction (Figs. \ref{fig:knit-bilayer}F, \ref{si_fig:yarn_paths}), whereas on the reverse side the yarns lie approximately parallel to the weft direction (Figs.~\ref{fig:knit-bilayer}G, \ref{si_fig:yarn_paths}).
 We can therefore understand the fabric as a bilayer with the technical face and reverse side experiencing perpendicular compressive stresses along the warp and weft directions, respectively.

+Until now, curvature in our samples is concentrated at the sample edges (Figs. \ref{fig:knit-bilayer}D-E, \ref{si_fig:large_edge}).
+Pronounced curvatures within the bulk are introduced by knitting sections of a textile on the front and back beds of the machine \cite{sanchez2023knitting,abel2013hierarchical} (Fig. \ref{fig:knit-bilayer}B).
+In particular, we start by knitting rib and garter (or links-links \cite{rant2014compression,Fashionary2024-ed,Tellier-Loumagne2005-kg}) stitch patterns that consist of warp-direction (vertical) and weft-direction (horizontal) stripes, respectively, where each stripe is a column (rib) or row (garter) alternating between the front and back beds (front-knits and back-knits).
+While the term `links-links' is used to describe the broader category of stitch patterns that contain both front and back bed knits in a single column \cite{rant2014compression,Fashionary2024-ed,Tellier-Loumagne2005-kg}, here we refer to our set of horizontal and vertical striped patterns as garter $n \times n$ and rib $n \times n$, where $n$ is the number of stitches in a front or back bed stripe \cite{sanchez2023knitting}.